Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 \end{figure}

 To configure the player input, select the WIM gameobject in the scene.
-The configuration is stored in a *InputActions* asset, so you have to assign one.
+The configuration is stored in an *InputActions* asset, so you have to assign one.
 Therefore, you can either select an existing *InputActions* (see Fig. \ref{fig:PlayerInput}) or crate a new one using the create menu (`Assets -> Create -> Input Actions`).
 You can quickly switch between multiple input mapping configurations by exchanging the assigned *InputActions* configuration.

 To edit the input mappings, open the *InputActions* asset by double-clicking it.
 Then, you can select the action you wish to modify and assign a new binding, or map the existing binding to another button.
 For information on how to edit Input Action Assets in the dedicated editor, see [Action Assets](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/ActionAssets.html#editing-input-action-assets).